-Disease activity in chronic spontaneous urticaria can be assessed with the Urticaria Activity Score (UAS7), a simple, validated scoring system based on the assessment of key urticaria signs and symptoms — weals and pruritus — which are documented by the patient.
+Disease activity in chronic spontaneous urticaria can be assessed with the 7-day Urticaria Activity Score (UAS7), a simple, validated scoring system based on the assessment of key urticaria signs and symptoms — weals and pruritus — that are documented by the patient.
 The daily weal and pruritus scores are added up for 7 days; the maximum score is 42.

 The Urticaria Control Test (UCT) is useful in the assessment of the patient’s disease status and is validated to determine the level of disease control in both chronic spontaneous urticaria and chronic inducible urticaria.
-The UCT has four items with a clear cut-off for a ‘well controlled’ vs a ‘poorly controlled’ disease, making it useful in routine clinical practice.
+The UCT has four items with a clear cut-off for ‘well controlled’ versus ‘poorly controlled’ disease, making it useful in routine clinical practice.

 The Angioedema Activity Score (AAS) allows the patient to score each of five key factors relating to their experience of angioedema from 0 to 3 (giving a daily score of 0–15).
-Daily AAS can be summed to give 7-day scores (AAS7), 4-week scores (AAS28), and 12-week scores (AAS84) .
+Daily AAS can be summed to provide 7-day (AAS7), 4-week (AAS28), and 12-week (AAS84) scores.

-Current international guidelines recommend validated instruments to assess the emotional impact of chronic urticaria and the effect on the patient’s quality of life (QOL), such as the Chronic Urticaria QOL questionnaire (CU-Q2oL) and the Angioedema QOL questionnaire (AE-QOL) [1,13].
+Current international guidelines recommend validated instruments to assess the emotional impact of chronic urticaria and the effect on the patient’s quality of life, such as the Chronic Urticaria Quality of Life Questionnaire (CU-Q2oL) and the Angioedema Quality of Life Questionnaire (AE-QoL).

 Urticaria is a mast cell-driven disease.
-Activated mast cells release histamine along with other mediators, such as platelet activating factor (PAF) and cytokines, resulting in sensory nerve activation, vasodilatation, plasma extravasation and recruitment of cells to the urticarial lesion.
-Mast cells can be activated by many different molecules in urticaria, but generally, these are not well defined.
+Activated mast cells release histamine along with other mediators, such as platelet-activating factor and cytokines, resulting in sensory nerve activation, vasodilation, plasma extravasation, and recruitment of cells to the urticarial lesion.
+Many different molecules can activate mast cells in urticaria, but generally, these are not well defined.

 By definition, chronic spontaneous urticaria has no known trigger.
 Causes include:

-Chronic spontaneous urticaria is extremely rarely due to a Type I allergy .
+Chronic spontaneous urticaria may be due to a type I allergy in exceptionally rare cases.

-There is a strong association between chronic spontaneous urticaria and other immune disorders, in particular, thyroid autoimmune disease.
-Thyroid autoantibodies are the most common laboratory abnormalities associated with chronic spontaneous urticaria, with most studies reporting elevated levels in ≥ 10% of patients [2,14].
-Thyroid dysfunction rates are also increased in people with chronic spontaneous urticaria, with hypothyroidism and Hashimoto thyroiditis observed more commonly than hyperthyroidism and Graves disease.
+There is a strong association between chronic spontaneous urticaria and other immune disorders, in particular, autoimmune thyroid disease.
+Thyroid autoantibodies are the most common laboratory abnormalities associated with chronic spontaneous urticaria, with most studies reporting elevated levels in 10% or more of affected patients.
+Thyroid dysfunction rates are also increased in people with chronic spontaneous urticaria, with hypothyroidism, and Hashimoto thyroiditis observed more commonly than hyperthyroidism and Graves disease.

-Patients with chronic spontaneous urticaria may experience sleep deprivation, anxiety, depression, lack of energy and social isolation.
-These can result in significant deterioration in the quality of life (see Figure 2).
+Patients with chronic spontaneous urticaria may experience sleep deprivation, anxiety, depression, lack of energy, and social isolation.
+These can result in a significant deterioration in the patient's quality of life (see figure 2).
 Chronic spontaneous urticaria is unpredictable and can disrupt the patient’s normal daily activities.

 Note: Higher score indicates greater impairment of quality of life.